ternandsparrow/wild-orchid-watch-pwa/README.md

 doco](https://cli.vuejs.org/guide/mode-and-env.html#environment-variables) for
 more details.

-There are a number of defaults configured already in `.env` and `.env.development`.
-If any of these don't suit your local development environment, you can an override file named either `.env.local` or `.env.development.local` (that only affects the dev server and not NODE_ENV=production builds).
-Git *will ignore* these `*.local` files.
+There are a number of defaults configured already in `.env`.
+If the values in this file don't suit your environment, you can an override them in a file named `.env.local` .
+Git *will ignore* this `.en.local` file.

-CircleCI builds will have any required vars written to a `.local` file during the build process so check the [build config](./.circleci/config.yml) if you need to make sure a value is configured during the build.
+CircleCI builds will have any required vars written to the `.env.local` file during the build process so check the [build config](./.circleci/config.yml) if you need to make sure a value is configured during the build.

 ## Deploy to Firebase